 Passport: I mean, DUH?!
 But you never know right lol.

 Pen: Customs cards!
 You don’t want to be the person asking everyone for a pen!
 Be the person who offers one 😉

-Itinerary: Especially heading to the USA, you need to give details of where you are staying for your ESTA or even need an international number to get directions from your hotel?!
+Itinerary: Especially heading to the USA, you need to give details of where you are staying for your ESTA.
+You even need an international number to get directions from your hotel?!

-I keep a digital and printed copy of all my travel itinerary and anything with details of my trip handy, just in case I need them!
+I keep a digital and printed copy of all my travel itinerary and any details of my trip handy.
+Just in case I need them!

-Insurance: I feel like this is essential to pop on your checklist before you leave as it can be SO easy to forget.
+Insurance: I feel like this is essential to pop on your checklist before you leave.
+It can be SO easy to forget.

-You might not think anything will happen, but costs can blow out super quickly if you’re in another country and require emergency medical assistance or something goes array
+You might not think anything will happen, but costs can blow out super quickly if you’re in another country.
+If you require emergency medical assistance or something goes array.

 You can currently earn up to 2,000 bonus Qantas Points on a new comprehensive Qantas Travel Insurance policy.
 Including their Annual Multi Trip Policy, which is a policy that covers all travel in 12-months (60-day maximum for any one trip).
 That way if you forget, then you are already covered 😉

 Credit Card: I like to keep a couple of source of funds on me just in case.
 I find my credit card is my primary way to pay OS as it has the best rates and conversions.